-The two DFS kingpins are fully operational in all states except for Arizona, Hawaii, Idaho, Louisiana, Montana, Nevada and Washington state.
-See below for our complete review and comparisons of DraftKings DFS and FanDuel DFS plus a look at an alternative DFS provider, Monkey Knife Fight.
+The two DFS kingpins are fully operational in all states except for Hawaii, Idaho, Louisiana, Montana, Nevada and Washington state.
+See below for our complete review and comparisons of DraftKings DFS and FanDuel DFS.

 DraftKings vs. FanDuel: Can and should I play both?

 If you’re just starting out in Daily Fantasy Sports, no question.
 New users should be willing to try each site out at least to determine their preferences of contest types, lineup configurations and scoring.

 FanDuel and DraftKings both make this a profitable proposition as they offer bonuses for new players:

 - DraftKings DFS – $20 free on your first deposit + deposit match up to $500